Turmeric & Mental Energy: Research on Alertness & Cognitive Vitality

 Supporting Mental Energy Holistically

-While turmeric may play a supportive role, mental energy is strongly influenced by daily habits.
-Experts often recommend:
+Although turmeric may play a supportive role, mental energy is strongly influenced by daily lifestyle habits.

 - Regular physical activity